inkyvoxel/kettlebell/README.md

 - Weight Selection: For Single-Arm Kettlebell Press, use a weight you can control for 8 clean reps per side (e.g., 8–12kg).
 If your two-handed press is 16kg, try 8–10kg per hand to start.
 - Form Focus: Keep your feet shoulder-width apart, brace your core, and avoid leaning backward or to the side during single-arm presses.
 - Practise for Advanced: During the intermediate phase, add 1–2 sets of single-arm kettlebell cleans (light weight, 5–8 reps per side) weekly to prepare for the clean and press.
-- Frequency: Do this routine 2–3 times per week, as discussed previously, ensuring adequate rest (especially if combining with running).
+- Frequency: Do this routine 2–3 times per week, ensuring adequate rest (especially if combining with running).